top of page

 Artelier Art Consultancy

-At Artelier we are an art consultancy that has worked in private contexts – delivering art for interiors, yachts, aircraft and gardens – as well as in the public realm, curating art for hotels, corporate art collections and public art.
-We have specialised expertise in developing art strategies and provide a turnkey art consultancy service, including: art advisory, art investment advice, market research, sourcing contemporary art, commissioning artists and overseeing artwork development, and art handling and installation.
+At Artelier, we are an art consultancy that has worked in private contexts – delivering art for interiors, yachts, aircraft and gardens – as well as in the public realm, curating art for hotels, corporate art collections and public art.
+We have specialised expertise in developing art market strategies and provide a turnkey art consultancy service, including: art advisory, art investment advice, market research, sourcing contemporary art, commissioning artists and overseeing artwork development, all the way to art handling and installation.
+Please do not hesitate to get in touch to have a free consultation if you have a project in mind.

 Two women laptop